Clinical Pharmacology for Epivir-HBV

 64.5 ± 18.3 |

-Pediatric Patients with Renal Impairment: The effect of renal impairment on lamivudine pharmacokinetics in pediatric patients with chronic hepatitis B is not known.
+The effects of renal impairment on lamivudine pharmacokinetics in pediatric patients with chronic hepatitis B is not known.

-Adults with Hepatic Impairment: The pharmacokinetic properties of lamivudine in adults with hepatic impairment are shown in Table 6).
+The pharmacokinetic properties of lamivudine in adults with hepatic impairment are shown in Table 6.
 Subjects were stratified by severity of hepatic impairment.

 Table 6.
-Pharmacokinetic Parameters (Mean ± SD) Dose-Normalized to a Single 100-mg Dose of Lamivudine in Subjects with Normal or Impaired Hepatic Function
+Pharmacokinetic Parameters (Mean ± SD) Dose-Normalized to a Single 100-mg Dose of Lamivudine in Adults with Normal or Impaired Hepatic Function

 Impairmenta |